pearsonca/example-teletek/index.md

 ---
 layout: page
 name: Home
+bgimg: "shapeimg_2.png"
 ---

-# Teletek: Your Expert Source For Mac Repair

-## MacExpertRepair.com

-What ever Mac repair you need done, we should be your first choice!
-We Service all Apple products and provide reliable expert service.
+Whatever Apple hardware work you need, Teletek should be your first choice!
+We provide expert, authorized service for iMacs, iPhones, iPods, and iPads.

-We are a Apple Authorized service provider with only certified apple technicians.
+Teletek has been an Apple Authorized Service Provider since 1992, and has performed repairs, upgrades, and general maintenance on over 1000 devices.
+So whatever ails your Mac, we have seen it before and know what to do to bring it back!

+For all repairs, Teletek offers same-day diagnostics.
+Our typical turnaround time is less than two business days.

-Whatever ails your Mac we can bring it back!
-All service is done on site, no Mac will ever be shipped out for repair!
-Same day diagnostics, average repair turnaround time is 24 to 48 hours.
-Locally-owned, All work performed by owner.
+All work is done on site, and your hardware will never be shipped out for repair!

-Walk-in service Monday through Friday, by appointment on Saturdays.
-We offer both group and one on one training.
+Teletek is a locally-owned small business, and all work is personally performed by the owner.

+Teletek provides walk-in service Mon-Fri 10-2 and 4-6, and offers Saturday appointments.
+Feel free to call us for an initial consult any time during business hours!

+Teletek also offers group and individual training for all Apple hardware.